JamesCC/VMXProxyPy/readme.md

     python3 -m VMXProxy --help

+This command creates a file `/etc/init.d/VMXProxyStartup ` which will start VMXProxy with the the options you've supplied above.

-Once you have run the above install command, to save you rebooting, start the service manually to see if all is well...
+Once you have run the above install command, to save you rebooting, you can start the service manually to see if all is well...

     sudo /etc/init.d/VMXProxyStartup start      # start service